 From: Wind Surf Cruise Review

-Trapani is a bustling port city of 80,000 people near the northwestern corner of Sicily.
-It's also the birthplace of Alessandro Scarlatti, the port for Marsala (home of Marsala wine), and a host city for the 2005 America's Cup sailboat races.
+T is a bustling port city of 80,000 people near the northwestern corner of Sicily.
+It's also the birthplace of Alessandro Scarlatti and the port for Marsala (home of Marsala wine), and it was a host city for the 2005 America's Cup sailboat races.

-Wind Surf tied up at the maritime station in the city center, next to a row of sightseeing boats and to the Isole Egadi, or Egadi Islands, which are visible from the waterfront.
+Wind Surf tied up at the maritime station in the city center, next to a row of sightseeing boats and to the Isole Egadi, or, which are visible from the waterfront.

-From the pier, it was easy to reach Trapani's old town: I just crossed the road, ducked into the nearest side street, and Roberto was my uncle.
+From the pier, it was easy to reach Trapani'sor historic center: I just crossed the road, ducked into the nearest side street, and there I was.

 The old town reminded me of a smaller and quieter Seville with its ancient narrow streets, wrought-iron lamps, and shuttered stuccoed buildings with courtyards.

-I wanted to see the Museo del Pepoli, which is housed in the 13th Century Carmelite Monastery of the Annunziata just beyond the city center.
+I wanted to see the, which is housed in the 13th Century Carmelite just beyond the city center.
 After buying a map at a newsstand, I headed east along the Via Giovanibattista Fardella until I reached the Via Conte Agostino Pepoli, where a right turn led me to the museum.
 Walking time was about 30 minutes.

-The museum was easily worth the stroll (and admission wasn't bad either at only four euros, though I was a bit nonplused when the ticket clerk asked if I was over 65).
-The former Carmelite monastery itself is attractive with its cloistered courtyard, grand staircase, and airy, high-ceilinged rooms.
+The museum was easily worth the stroll, and the admission price was reasonable.
+The former monastery is attractive with its cloistered courtyard, grand staircase, and airy, high-ceilinged rooms.

 Exhibits are eclectic, ranging from stone funeral tablets with Arabic inscriptions to a guillotine on a scaffold with a coffin awaiting the victim underneath.
 Upstairs, there are outstanding collections of painted tile floor and wall scenes, 17th and 18th Century figurines, jewelry and liturgical objects made with coral, and lovely tableaux made with corals, shells, human and animal figurines, and props such as a miniature castle.